 The ability to make novel offers and push something new can make you an overnight success.
 The risk is that you might not have enough space to hold all the inventory, fill orders, and manage the shipping that this growth requires.
 To capitalize on this possibility while avoiding as much pain as possible, it’s time to consider moving fulfillment direct-to-consumers with an intelligent partner.

 What is direct-to-consumer fulfillment?

 If you sell your products directly to consumers, your consumer order fulfillment is a D2C model.
 Direct-to-consumer fulfillment is the management of your inventory and delivery of orders shipped directly to consumers.
 Your shoppers don’t need to work with any other company or outside person to get their order.
 This is true even if you outsource, which can ultimately save D2C brands significantly as they grow.

 A D2C brand is any company that sells products directly to the consumer, with as few middlemen and wholesalers as possible.

 D2C companies are growing, and so are those offering D2C fulfillment services.
-Red Stag Fulfillment specializes in D2C for heavy, bulky, and large goods, and we’re currently expanding our footprint.
+Red Stag Fulfillment works with all kinds of companies and products.
+However, we’re one of the select 3PLs with experts specializing in D2C for heavy, bulky, and large goods, and we’re currently expanding our footprint.
 Be on the lookout for announcements about location and service additions soon.